ababic/django-cogwheels/README.rst

     Behind the scenes, python's ``importlib.import_module()`` method is called, and the result is cached so that repeat requests for same object are dealt with as efficiently as possible.

-9. Your users can now override any of the default values by adding alternative values to their project's Django settings.
+9. Your users can now override any of the default values by adding alternative values to their project's Django settings module.
+For example:

     .. code-block:: python